pokitoz/bos/README.md

-# bos

-Basic OS
+Basic OS (Bos)
 ========

-Using QEMU
+Using QEMU and BOCHS

 Boot loader
 -----------